PCAone Tutorial (v0.7.0)

 Variants infomation

-A plink-like bim file named with .mbim is used to store the variants list with extra infomation.
+A plink-like bim file named with .mbim is used to store the variants list with extra information.
 Currently, the mbim file has 7 columns with the 7th being the allele frequency.
-And PCAone only outputs this file whenever it's necessary to downstrean analyses.
+PCAone writes this file automatically whenever it outputs .loadings via --printv, and for LD-related outputs that need variant metadata downstream.

 LD matrix